negin-mt/MLOps/docs/KATIB.md

 # Katib Documentation

 This document describes how Katib works, the CRDs involved, the user workflow, and how results are returned.
-Diagrams are under [Draw.io Diagrams](#6-drawio-diagrams): one SVG export and two PNG exports from [draw.io](https://app.diagrams.net/).
-Place PNG files in this `docs/` folder using the filenames in the markdown (or update the links to match your files).

 ---